beeware/Python-Apple-support/README.rst

 2. Patch them as required for iOS compatibility
 3. Build the packages as iOS frameworks.

 The build products will be in the `build` directory.
-You'll need to add **all** these frameworks (not just Python.framework) to your project.

 .. _downloaded: https://github.com/pybee/Python-iOS-support/releases/download/3.4.2-b1/Python-3.4.2-iOS-support.b1.tar.gz